Skip to content

 Flush All

-Clears the entire cache for the site.
-Use this as a last resort — it forces every request to be fetched fresh from your origin until the cache warms up again.
+Clears the entire cache for the zone.
+Use this as a last resort - it forces every request to be fetched fresh from your origin until the cache warms up again.

 bash